Richard Varick: Service under General Schuyler and Northern Army

 By the summer of 1776, Schuyler had been felled by multiple illnesses and was reeling from a series of losses on the battlefield.
 Varick, by this juncture, in part out of necessity, and in part by appointment, was performing three jobs at once: private secretary to Schuyler, quartermaster for all the northern forts held by the Continental Army, and the Northern Army's deputy muster master general.
-Laterally, actual battlefield commands had been outsourced to Arnold and General Horatio Gates.
+Laterally, actual battlefield commands had been outsourced to Arnold and to General Horatio Gates.
 Schuyler, recognizing the burden Varick was carrying, promoted him to Lieutenant Colonel.
-Varick's almost total control of the administration for the Northern Army lead to an even closer friendship between Arnold and Varick.
+Varick's almost total control of the administration for the Northern Army led to an even closer friendship between Arnold and Varick.

 That same summer, Arnold was planning his attack effort to stop the British advance down Lake Champlain in what would be one of the first battles in the history of the U.S. Navy.
 With a dearth of available ships, the armada was largely built from scratch by Varick who solved the crisis by contacting his wide network in New York City and the surrounding area to send materials and coastal men who were qualified for such work.
-While the Battle of Valcour Island ended in defeat for the navy, it succeeded in slowing the British advance for the winter as they retreaded to their Canadian bases.
+While the Battle of Valcour Island ended in defeat for the navy, it succeeded in slowing the British advance for the winter as they retreated to their Canadian bases.

 Varick also faced run-ins with fellow officers who were not part of Schuyler's faction.
-General Anthony Walton White, who had briefly served at Washington's aide-de-camp, was accused by Schuyler of looting a private home on the frontier.
+General Anthony Walton White, who had briefly served as Washington's aide-de-camp, was accused by Schuyler of looting a private home on the frontier.
 After denying the charges, White barged into Varick's offices and challenged him to a duel, under the impression that Varick had spoken negatively to his character.
 Varick, unarmed, narrowly escaped White's attempt to murder him after Varick declined the challenge.

-After the disastrous loss of Fort Ticonderoga, Schuyler was removed from duty by the Continental Congress in August 1777 and replaced by General Gates.
+After the disastrous loss at Fort Ticonderoga, Schuyler was removed from duty by the Continental Congress in August 1777 and replaced by General Gates.
 With factionalism rife within the Northern Army, Varick was aligned with Arnold which pitted him against Gates, whom he disliked regardless.
-Varick and Arnolds circle of friendship had also grown to include Henry Brockholst Livingston and Matthew Clarkson.
-Their camaraderie was rudely defined as "The New York Gang" by James Wilkinson, a partisan of General Gates'.
+Varick and Arnold's circle of friendship had also grown to include Henry Brockholst Livingston and Matthew Clarkson.
+Their camaraderie was rudely defined as "The New York Gang" by James Wilkinson, a partisan of General Gates.

-Varick would quietly and capably continue in his role as the Northern Army's deputy muster master general, though not as Gates' aide-de-camp or private secretary, until January 12, 1780 when the department was abolished by the Continental Congress in a larger reorganization.
+Varick would quietly and capably continue in his role as the Northern Army's deputy muster master general, though not as Gates' aide-de-camp or private secretary, until January 12, 1780, when the department was abolished by the Continental Congress in a larger reorganization.